České dráhy: History

+In 2008, ČD Sky, an alliance between České dráhy and the airline SkyEurope, was created.
+SkyEurope, which was heavily indebted, ceased operations in August 2009.

 Measures aimed at increasing operating efficiency have spanned various aspects of the organisation.
 During January 2008, plans to transfer passenger transport operations to an independent subsidiary were met with approval from the Czech government.
 While České dráhy is responsible for operating train services, the management and operation of the railway infrastructure (such as the tracks, signals, and stations) is managed by Správa železniční dopravní cesty (SŽDC).
 During December 2010, the Czech government proposed bringing SŽDC and ČD together in a single holding company.
 Around this time, the government also changed the subsidy available to both ČD and SŽDC.
 During 2018, plans were mooted for the privatisation of subsidiary ČD Cargo.
 However, in November of that year, it was announced that no change would occur and that ČD Cargo would remain a state-owned entity; this was reportedly due to a decision by Andrej Babiš, the Prime Minister of the Czech Republic, to veto the proposal.

 During the 2010s, the open-access operator RegioJet has competed directly with České dráhy for passenger patronage between Prague and Ostrava.
 On 29 September 2011, the latter adopted similar pricing to those charged by RegioJet on the same route, which RegioJet declared to be unfair competition and a misuse of České dráhy's dominant position.
 Two years later, RegioJet took legal action over České dráhy's pricing policy, alleging its negative impact on its business results.
 During June 2022, the European Commission claimed that, between 2012 and 2016, České dráhy and the Austrian train operator ÖBB had colluded to prevent RegioJet from obtaining long-distance coaches from the latter.

+In 2014, the first "ČD Railjet" with passengers ran in the Czech Republic.

 Modern rolling stock from international manufacturers has been purchases on multiple occasions.
 Perhaps the most prominent is the ČD Class 680 Pendolino, a high speed tilting train, which was originally intended for operating international services between Berlin, Prague, and Vienna.
 A successor to the Pendolino was reportedly being sought during the early 2020s; the company has also declared its ambitions to build a dedicated high speed network akin to the TGV.
 During the 2010s, both České dráhy and freight subsidiary ČD Cargo were operating Siemens Vectron electric locomotives; these have often been leased from other companies.
-In December 2021, a Koruna 5 billion ($US 225.4m) contract for a further 31 three-car RegioPanter electric multiple units (EMUs) was issued to Skoda Transportation, making for a total fleet size of 110 such trains operated by České dráhy.
+In December 2021, a CZK 5 billion (225.4 million United States dollars) contract for a further 31 three-car RegioPanter electric multiple units (EMUs) was issued to Škoda Transportation, making for a total fleet size of 110 such trains operated by České dráhy.
 The company has also explored the use of alternative fuel vehicles.